-Customizing differences (different identifiers, property tree etc. etc.)
+- Customizing differences (different identifiers, property tree etc. etc.)

 But what will come next?
 What you can do easily: you can “download” the data from source system (EHS Export).
-But in > 80% of the cases you can not upload the data in target system without “adaption” of the data (which is called “mapping” of meta data).
-This is now 80% of the work as we do not have any kind of SAP tool to support.
+But in > 80% of the cases you can not upload the data in target system without “adaption” of the data (which is called “mapping”/”Transformation” of data).
+This is now 80% of the work as we do not have any kind of SAP tool to support the mapping process.
 Therefore: this is quite customer specific.
-But if you suceed: you will create e.g:
+But if you succeed: you will create e.g:

 You need to decide by your own if you would like to migrate released WWI reports.
 But if you have migrated the data: you can just regenerate the relevant reports once again.

 Acquisition of a new company

 There is a good chance that there is no “SAP” system.
 If you are lucky then you can extract data using e.g. an “EXCEL” format.
-A big challenge is to understand the “source data structure” to planethe migration.
+A big challenge is to understand the “source data structure” to plan the migration.
 To analyse and prepare the source data to migrate is the highest effort you can think of.
 But at least: you must as well define the target scenario in your SAP system.
 As we have to many source systems to discuss: this is a very specific project having many risks to consider.